inuites/home-assistant.io/source/_integrations/comfoconnect.markdown

 There is an official iPhone and Android app to configure and control your unit.
 This platform connects with the help of the unofficial [pycomfoconnect](https://github.com/michaelarnauts/comfoconnect) library.

-The integration has a fan platform to view and control the ventilation speed, and a sensors platform to read out the outdoor temperature and humidity, the indoor temperature and humidity, and the extract and supply air flow (in m³ per hour).
+The integration has a fan platform to view and control the ventilation speed, the bypass state, ventilation profiles, ventilation modes, and a sensors platform to read out the outdoor temperature and humidity, the indoor temperature and humidity, and the extract and supply air flow (in m³ per hour).

 To set it up, add the following information to your `configuration.yaml` file: